Caswell County, North Carolina: Early history, settlement, and growth

 The Graves family, who migrated to the area from Virginia in the mid-1750s, exemplified this gentry class.
 John Graves (1715–1792), a prominent landowner and patriarch of the family, acquired extensive tracts of land along Country Line Creek and established a mill and plantation.
 His son Azariah Graves (1768–1850), along with other descendants, rose to prominence as planters, merchants, legislators, and community leaders, embodying the gentry's lasting influence.

 The Graves family also contributed to religion and education in the region.
 Azariah's brother, Rev. Barzillai Graves (1759–1827), pastored two local Baptist churches, reflecting his active role in the area's religious community.
 Azariah supported missionary efforts and is said to have hosted a school for young women on his plantation, where, by 1820, 56 people were enslaved according to census records.

-While the Graves family embodied the height of gentry privilege and influence, the area’s smaller-scale, less prominent planters had fewer landholdings and lived more modestly.
+While the Graves family embodied the height of gentry privilege and influence, the area's smaller-scale, less prominent planters had fewer landholdings and lived more modestly.
 Often referred to as "middling planters," they occupied a position between the gentry and moderately prosperous families.
 These planters typically engaged in land speculation and trade.
 They established small mills, bred and sold livestock, and cultivated profitable crops such as wheat, corn, oats, and tobacco on their farms, relying on enslaved labor.

-In the early 1780s, numerous children in the area, including those of mixed-race, were bound out as apprentices under fixed-term court-approved contracts with tradesmen or farmers.
-These apprentices were typically assigned agricultural labor or skilled trades.
-However, as enslaved labor became increasingly available, their reliance on bound apprentices declined.
+In the early 1780s, a number of children in the area, including those of mixed Black and white ancestry, were bound out as apprentices under fixed-term court-approved contracts with tradesmen or farmers.
+These apprentices were typically assigned to agricultural labor or skilled trades.
+However, as enslaved labor became increasingly available, reliance on bound apprentices declined.

 Early agricultural production in the area was centered on corn, wheat, oats, and tobacco.
 Additional crops included sweet potatoes, rye, flax, peas, beans, hay, and cotton.
 Cattle, hogs, and sheep were also raised, and much wool was shorn.
 Most household necessities, including wool and cotton for clothing, were produced on farms, ensuring self-sufficiency.

 Over time, tobacco became increasingly significant in the region's agricultural economy, with its extensive cultivation beginning around 1793.
 Until the early 1800s, it was grown as a secondary crop, with corn, wheat, and oats as the principal crops.

 Changing market demand, pricing, soil exhaustion, and other factors, such as the availability of enslaved labor, access to trade routes, and relationships with British merchants had impacted the earlier regional trade in tobacco.

 Between the early 1760s and early 1770s, many regional planters took credit loans from British-owned mercantile companies in the province to expand agricultural production.
 The loans funded land purchases and enslaved labor, while British merchants managed tobacco and other exports sent to Virginia warehouses and supplied imported goods.